bhdicaire/Cisco88xxSetup/README.md

 <details>
 <summary>Quick setup</summary>
 <br>
-1. Locate the phone that you need to set up.
+Locate the phone that you need to set up :stuck_out_tongue_winking_eye:

-2. On the phone, press Settings > Status > Product Information
+1. On the phone, press Settings > Status > Product Information
 	* Look at the MAC and IP address

  Access the Web-Based Configuration Utility